MariaAlvBla/data-code_tracking/README.md

 # Data and code tracking

-This repository includes wiki pages with insights on how to track availability information of data and code used for scientific research.
+This Wiki includes tips for creating a database about the data, code, and licensing information of scientific articles published online.
+The tips are given for two main topics:

+- How to convert bibliographic information from a reference manager into rows of an excel file.

+- How to track data, code, and licensing information from the article's websites.

 Author:

-María José Álvarez Blanco
+María José A. B.